PhantomAppDevelopment/firebase-as3/database/README.md

 ## Realtime Database

 Changes in the database can be read at realtime.
-Instead of using an `URLRequest` you must use an `URLStream` with a special `URLRequestHeader`.
+Instead of using an `URLLoader` you must use an `URLStream` with a special `URLRequestHeader`.

 In this case we specify to read the contents of the `breakingnews` node.